vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### Considerations for NSX Advanced Load Balancer Service Engines

-- NSX Advanced Load Balancer Service Engines (SEs) are deployed manually as virtual machines (VMs) and are joined to the NSX Advanced Load Balancer Controller (on the main datacenter).
+- NSX Advanced Load Balancer Service Engines (SEs) are deployed manually as virtual machines (VMs) and are joined to the NSX Advanced Load Balancer Controller (on the main data center).
-- Depending on the network configuration, the management interface of the Service Engine can be configured through DHCP or with a pre-defined range defined in the controller.
+- Depending on the network configuration, the management interface of the service engine (SE) can be configured through DHCP or with a pre-defined range defined in the controller.
 - Legacy HA Active/Standby Mode is used primarily due to NSX Advanced Load Balancer Essential license limitation.
 Only two Service Engines may be created.
 For every virtual service active on one, there is a standby on the other, configured and ready to take over in the event of a failure of the active SE.
 There is no Service Engine scale out in this HA mode.
-- If the connectivity to the main datacenter is lost, SEs will run headless and not be able to receive configuration updates, but otherwise will continue to operate until connectivity is restored.
+- If the connectivity to the main data center is lost, SEs continue to run headless.
+The SEs cannot receive configuration updates until connectivity is restored..
 - The latency between an NSX Advanced Load Balancer Controller and an NSX Advanced Load Balancer Service Engine should be less than 75 ms.

 ##### Service Engine Configuration